Tech Tips

 The ABC’s of Overlaminate Selection

 When producing pressure-sensitive graphics applications, the proper choice of material components is critical to success.
-However, navigating the multitude of options available can be overwhelming, to say the least.
-And while the initial focus may be on choosing the most appropriate base film for your printing project, the choice of overlaminate is equally important, especially if graphics will be exposed to extreme environmental conditions.
-Working with a supplier that can guide you through the selection process is an excellent step toward assuring application success.
+While the initial focus may be on choosing the most appropriate base film for your project, the choice of overlaminate is equally important, especially if graphics will be exposed to extreme environmental conditions.

-There are a multitude of overlaminating options to choose from based on your application requirements.
+There are many overlaminating options to choose from based on your application requirements.
 The most common overlaminating films include polyester, vinyl, polycarbonate, polypropylene, and fluoropolymers.
 Specific end-use requirements will dictate which type to use.

 Fluoropolymers offer excellent UV resistance, and some also add graffiti resistance.
 They are often used for outdoor advertising applications.